newstack-cloud/bluelink/tools/plugin-docgen/README.md

 │   │   │   │    │   ├── plugin
 ```

-For example (a plugin for the official Celerity registry):
+For example (a plugin for the official Bluelink registry):
 ```
 ├── providers
 │   ├── newstack-cloud